This post may contain affiliate links. See my disclosure policy.

 How to make 3-ingredient biscuits

-Step 1- Combine ingredients.
-In a large mixing bowl, combine all of the ingredients and mix well.
-Using your hands, gently knead several times until a cohesive dough forms.
+Step 1- In a large mixing bowl, mix all ingredients well.

 Arman’s recipe tips

 - Don’t lower the heat.
-The 500F temperature isn’t a typo!
+The 500°F temperature isn’t a typo!
 It ensures they rise quickly while staying flaky and fluffy in the middle.

 - Avoid overmixing.
 The more you knead the dough, the more gluten will develop, and you’ll lose all those flaky layers.
 I find 2-3 times should be enough.